- mother: майка

 Family members and possessive pronouns

-Most nouns that represent family members do not take a definite article in singular form when used with a short possessive pronoun:
+Most nouns that represent family members do not take a definite article in the singular form when used with a short possessive pronoun:

 "майка ми" - my mother